ZenityEpsilon/DnDTelegramBot/README.md

-# Vue 3 Starter Project
+# Vue 3 Telegram WebSocket jsonRPC bot

-As Vue 3 beta just came out, its final release is around the corner.
-Many people, including me, are eager to know what has changed and how to create project with it
+Telegram bot written using Vue3 technologies, WebSocket and jsonRPC principle.
+And it was not without God's help.

 ## How to start